galuhjoko88/galuhjoko88.github.io/_posts/2023-12-01-riskaipart1.md

 ![presence conf matrix](</assets/img/riskAI/example presence.PNG>)

 In this case, my risks from wrongly defined person A as other person (FN), for example, are:
-a. complain from employee
+1. complain from employee
-b. double handling presence data
+2. double handling presence data
 ==> In monetary terms, i will assume this as $10k per annum for manually correcting presence data.

 As for the risks from wrongly defined other person as person A (FP), for example, are:
-a. complain from employee
+1. complain from employee
-b. double handling presence data
+2. double handling presence data
 ==> In monetary terms, i will assume this as $10k per annum.
 This risks are the same with above

 Let's assume total benefit from annual cost saving of doing manual works and other tasks for around $ 50k.
 Using the same formula (expected risks) above we can estimate the expected benefit are: